Can you trust the vitamins you find on the shelves?

 When it Comes to Vitamins, The Most Important Standards Are Your Own

-It’s important to understand that third-party testing, quality control and high-quality ingredients cost money, and this is reflected in the price you pay.
+It’s crucial to recognize that third-party testing, quality control, and sourcing high-quality ingredients come with a cost—and that cost is reflected in the price you pay for your supplements.

-It can be tempting to buy cheaper supplements, but lower costs come with trade-offs.
+It might be tempting to opt for cheaper options, but lower prices often come with significant trade-offs.

-Products that aren’t held to high manufacturing or testing standards can contain less of the active ingredients you want.
-Or worse, they could contain impurities or harmful filler ingredients.
+Supplements that aren’t subject to rigorous manufacturing or testing standards could contain lower concentrations of the active ingredients you need—or worse, they could include harmful fillers or impurities.

-Spending 20% less on a low-quality supplement that doesn’t work is like throwing 100% of your money in the trash.
+Spending 20% less on a low-quality supplement that doesn’t deliver the expected results is essentially wasting 100% of your money.

-When it comes to your health, quality and transparency matter.
+When it comes to your health, quality and transparency matter most.

-That’s why Manna prioritizes both at every stage of the production process.
+That’s why Manna prioritizes both at every stage of our production process.

-We believe in making vitamins that actually work, and we take every step necessary to do so.
-We adhere to all FDA regulations, we built our own cGMP manufacturing facility and we engage in robust third-party testing.
+We believe in creating vitamins that work, and we take every necessary step to ensure they do.
+We adhere to all FDA regulations, operate our own cGMP manufacturing facility, and engage in thorough third-party testing.

-Our supplements are formulated by scientists who choose the most bioavailable nutrient sources.
-We even designed our own liposomal delivery system that helps your body absorb up to 10x more nutrients with every dose.
+Our supplements are crafted by experts who carefully select the most bioavailable nutrient sources.
+We’ve even developed our own liposomal delivery system that enhances absorption, helping your body absorb up to 10x more nutrients with every dose.

-If you have questions or want to learn more about Manna’s commitment to making the best vitamins ever, reach out—we’re here to help!
+If you have any questions or want to learn more about Manna’s commitment to crafting the best vitamins available, don’t hesitate to reach out—we’re here to help!

 FAQ